Grade Moderation – Basic experience

 Accordingly, markers must be instructed to use Save Draft if a quiz or discussion will remain visible to students, and you do not wish marks and feedback to be released to students prior to moderation.

-A disclaimer stating that marks are not final until approved at Faculty Assessment Committee appears to students in My Grades.
+A disclaimer stating that marks are not final until approved by Faculty Assessment Committee appears to students in My Grades.

 If you wish to, you can create a text field in My Grades to record comments during the moderation process.